 The high-speed broadband providers, especially the cable companies, are driven to distraction that some people download more than others.
 Some people are using their broadband connection for broadband purposes – watching streaming movies, downloading music, doing video conferencing, and the like.
 It drives the ISPs crazy that they’re not yet picking the pockets of those users more deeply. […] continuedRead more

 Everybody’s favorite legislation, the Digital Millennium Copyright Act, got a workout yesterday.
 WalMart, Target, Best Buy, and Staples served notices under the DMCA on a bargain hunter web site, FatWallet.com, claiming that their sale prices are copyrighted trade secrets.
 Here’s The Register’s summary of what happened.

-The DMCA notice is directed at lists of sale prices compiled by FatWallet.com on items in the stores. […] continuedRead more
+The DMCA notice is directed at lists of sale prices compiled by FatWallet.com […] continuedRead more

 A fascinating report delivered to a conference on “Digital Rights Management” yesterday.
 A group of Microsoft researchers presented a paper which concludes that all efforts to stop file swapping are in the long term futile and doomed to failure.